JeffDeCola/my-go-examples/api/simple-webserver-with-REST/README.md

 ## REST vs TCP/IP

-Rest does not have state, whereas tcp has an open connection and you can assume a lot about the server.
+REST does not have state, whereas tcp has an open connection and you can assume a lot about the server.

 ## HIGH-LEVEL VIEW OF CODE